Vivian Harris, Founder and President

 Vivian is inspired by the stories people tell her.

 Cool and unflappable, Vivian has a knack for asking the critical questions that arise in the moment.
 She creates a safe, comfortable atmosphere for participants across focus groups and interviews, both online and off.

 Vivian has decades of experience in qualitative and quantitative research design and execution.
 Before founding VMHQ Research in 2008, she built her career at prominent New England research firms, leading projects, managing operations, and mentoring staff.
 With expertise in healthcare, media, women, and unique consumer and B2B populations, Vivian is adept at navigating sensitive topics, plumbing the depths of the issue at hand, and crafting actionable business recommendations.

 She holds a B.A. in English from the University of Notre Dame, and an M.A. in English from the University of Chicago.
-Equally at home in the cultural buzz of New York City and the woods of Maine, Vivian lives about an hour north of Boston with her husband.
+Equally at home in the cultural buzz of New York City and on the shores of New England, Vivian lives in Portland, Maine, with her husband.
 Together, they have two grown daughters and two demanding dogs.

 Through VMHQ, Vivian is supported by a team of partners that allows her to scale or specialize to meet the needs of any client project.